mirandrom/mcgill-nlp.github.io/_pages/reading-group.md

 ## Schedule

 For the Summer 2024 semester, the reading group will meet every other Monday starting April 22nd at 11AM (with some exceptions to be expected).
 Meetings will be held in a hybrid fashion.
 More information including room locations, Zoom link and Google calendar link will be found in the emails we will send announcing speakers/discussion topics both to the Mila-wide email and the CompLing mailing list.
-Below is a tentative schedule of speakers/topics for the semester.
+Below is a **tentative schedule** of speakers/topics for the semester.
+It is **actively updated**.
 All times are in EST.

 | **Date @ Time** | **Speaker(s)** | **Topic** | **More Information** |
 |---|---|---|---|